Towards Accurate Camouflaged Object Detection with Mixture Convolution and Interactive Fusion: Experiments

 \subsection{Datasets}

-To evaluate our method thoroughly, we perform extensive experiments on on \datasets~benchmark datasets, including CAMO \citep{le2019anabranch} and COD10K \citep{fan2020Camouflage}.
-CAMO is the first formal COD dataset, where each image contains more than one camouflaged objects with pixel-level labels.
-The COD10K is the largest COD dataset with pixel-level annotations, which is composed of four main categories (Amphibian, Acoustic, Flying Territorial) and 69 sub-classes.
+\revII{To evaluate our method thoroughly, we perform extensive experiments on on \datasets~benchmark datasets, including CAMO \cite{le2019anabranch} and COD10K \cite{fan2020Camouflage}, and NC4K~\cite{yunqiu_cod21}. } CAMO is the first formal COD dataset, where each image contains more than one camouflaged objects with pixel-level labels.
+The COD10K is the largest COD dataset with pixel-level annotations, which is composed of four main categories {(Amphibian, Acoustic, Flying, and Territorial)} and 69 sub-classes.
 The Amphibian contains 124 pictures with complex background, which are mainly focused on small targets.
 The Aquatic contains 474 pictures of camouflaged objects in the water mainly with slender trunks and complex edges.
 The Flying contains 714 pictures, which are mainly focused on small targets and partially occluded objects.
-The Terrestrial is composed of 699 pictures, which contains abundant land creatures with small structure and slender limbs.
+The Terrestrial is composed of 699 pictures, which contains abundant land creatures with small structure and slender limbs. \revII{NC4K~\cite{yunqiu_cod21} is the latest COD dataset, which contains 4,121 images from the Internet.
+All the image are with fine-grained per-pixel labels.
+The NC4K is widely used in the testing phase for evaluating the generalization ability of COD models.}